 Tokyo is an amazing mix of ancient as well as modern living having all the vibrancy a futuristic developed city must have.
 It is a typical metropolitan city with its neon lighted streets, ever changing fashion, delicious food and unparalleled mass transit system.
 To come down to 15 things to do in Tokyo was difficult because there are literally a million suggestions.

 An extremely crowded city which can be suddenly quiet at times, has an unexpected traditional side that makes it one of the most charming cities in the world.
 Tokyo is definitely one of those top places in every traveler’s bucket list.
 Since there is so much to see, do and experience this guide will tell you about the top 15 things to do in Tokyo for the ultimate experience.
+If you are first time visitor to Tokyo and unsure what to expect, here’s a guide to clear your doubts.

 1) Admire the plastic food display

 As soon as you land at the airport, you will start observing food display.
-I was intrigues and went close enough and though ‘wow, they make these everyday just for the display’.
+I was intrigued and went close enough and though ‘wow, they make these everyday just for the display’.
 I was corrected by a fellow colleague who convinced me that it is actually made of plastic.
 I had to touch one of the displays to believe it.
 I however got used to it.
 I actually loved the idea of such display as you know what you are going to eat.
 Hence i had to feature it in my things to do in Tokyo list.

 2) Photograph the Tokyo tower